ebursztein/sitefab/documentation/plugins.md

         return False
 ```

-Each plugin only implement the function **process()** which return True if executed, False otherwise.
+Each plugin only implements the function **process()** which return True if executed, False otherwise.

 As visible in the import, plugins must inherit from one of the plugin class available in SiteFab/plugins.py.
-The class is used to define at which stage
-of the pipeline the plugin will be executed and the information passed to it.
+The class is used to define at which stage of the pipeline the plugin will be executed and the information passed to it.
 See below for the list of plugin class available and their process function prototype.

-**Important**: While every plugin has access to the full site object to get the information it need, the site object should not be manipulated directly except
-if it is a site plugin.
-Choosing the most specific plugin type is required.
+**Important**: While every plugin has access to the full site object to get the information it need, the site object should not be manipulated directly except if it is a site plugin.
+Choosing the most specific plugin type possible.

 ### Configuration
 Each plugin must come with a default configuration.
 It is used to generate the default "plugins.yaml" file so users know what to configure.